World in My Eyes: Music video

 The music video for "World in My Eyes" was directed by Anton Corbijn.
-There are two versions; the original version was not originally released to the public until The Videos 86-98.
+There are two versions; the original version was not originally released to the public until The Videos 86>98.
 The original music video features some footage from the World Violation Tour, while Dave Gahan and a girl he's with watch it from a drive-in cinema.
 The alternate version on Strange Too features the band in the car instead, more live footage, and the silent ending with Gahan is longer.

 Track listings

-All songs were written by Martin L. Gore.
+All songs were written by Martin Gore.